Bible Prophecy in Crisis

 Cahn… has recently written a best-selling book, The Harbinger: the

-Ancient Mystery that Holds the Secret of America’s Future
+Ancient Mystery that Holds the Secret of America’s Future, which delivers a

 remarkable prophetic message….
 If we do not heed the harbinger, if we ignore the